Pick the right foods for thyroid health

 I do not recommend long-term vitamin A supplementation, since synthetic vitamin A carries a higher risk of toxicity since it is not well-utilized by the body.
 Opt to get true vitamin A from foods.

 One important caveat: make sure you source liver from small, organic/biodynamic farms – good choices are pastured beef liver and pastured chicken liver.
 The liver filters toxins, but it doesn’t store toxins.
-However, the livers of conventionally-raised feedlot animals will contain toxins because they are overburdened
+However, the livers of conventionally-raised feedlot animals will contain toxins because they are overburdened.

 The Weston Price Foundation recommends 2 to 3 3oz. servings of liver per week.
 If you don’t like the taste of sauteéd liver or pate, take desiccated liver capsules each day.